-Parking will be available for you from 10 minutes before your selected arrival time.
-We ask you not to arrive earlier, as our carpark is often very busy and you may not be able to park before your allotted time.
-When you arrive, you will be met in the carpark by one of our staff who will check your admission ticket and direct you to a parking space.
-If you have not purchased an admission ticket in advance, you are not guaranteed admission to the carpark.
+When you arrive you will be met by one of our staff, who will check you have booked and direct you to a parking space.
 Please note that the tarmac carpark is only available for disabled badge holders.
-All other visitors will be asked to park on the grass carpark.
-(Parking is for the duration of your visit.
-We request that you remove your car from the car park immediately after your visit, to enable us to accommodate other visitors.)
+All other visitors will be asked to park in one of the grass carparks.
+Parking is for the duration of your visit only.
+We request that you remove your car from the carpark immediately after your visit, to enable us to accommodate other visitors.

 Food and drink

-Hot and cold drinks, ice creams, homemade cakes, cream teas, pasties and light snacks are available as takeaway items from the Terrace inside the theatre.
-Our indoor café is closed.
+Hot and cold drinks and light snacks will be available as takeaway items from the outlets inside the theatre.

-The toilets inside the theatre are available to our visitors but our public toilet in the car park is closed.
+The toilets inside the theatre are available to visitors.
 We ask visitors to use the hand sanitiser provided and wear face coverings, if possible, while in the toilet building.

 We ask all visitors to respect our cashless and paperless system.

 You will find answers to a lot of frequently asked questions here.
 If you need further information, please call our box office.

 The box office is open 10am - 4pm daily.